Harry7557558/Ray-Tracing/README.md

 Ray-tracing, without using any third-party libraries. <br/>
 A image of this large requires about 20 seconds and 20M memories.
 (4 threads, Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz, Windows 10 home)

-Core sources are in "Object.h", other source files are debugging. <br/>
+Core sources are in "Object.h", other source files are debugging and very messy. <br/>
 Support intersection of vector planes, triangles, parallelograms, spheres, circles, and cylinders. <br/>
 Temporary don't support diffuse reflection and refraction.